 - The importance of empathy should never be underestimated.
 It is a starting point to helping someone achieve their goals.
 I always try to listen to understand and turn that into ways I can help.
 This is often a game-changer in work relationships.

-If you are in cybersecurity or beyond and my story resonates with you, I encourage you to spend time thinking outside of the (IT) box and not underestimate the power of soft skills and human relations.
-Our stigma in IT, cyber, and technical fields doesn’t have to ring true.
-You can still be your authentic self along with figuring out how to be the best you can be through others.
+Suppose you are in cybersecurity or beyond, and my story resonates with you.
+In that case, I encourage you to spend time thinking outside of the (IT) box and not underestimate the power of soft skills and human relations.
+Our IT, cyber, and technical stigma doesn’t have to ring true.
+You can still be your authentic self and figure out how to be the best you can be through others.